 The Cottage-Style Kitchen Spring Home Tour

-Our kitchen is a bit on the small side but we do have enough room for a small island and eating area.
+Our kitchen is a bit on the small side but we do have enough room for a small island and dining table at the eating area.

 My husband built the pot rack for me which I absolutely love.
 This is a great place to hang my vintage copper pots and dried flowers from my cutting garden.